mabesi/mabesi/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a personal project
-- 🌱 I’m currently learning Dart and Flutter
+- 🌱 I’m currently learning Solidity and Blockchain coding
 - 📫 How to reach me: @pliniomabesi